N-06/FinTwin/README.md

 # FinTwin

 ## Overview
-FinTwin is an innovative financial technology application designed to function as a "digital financial twin."
+FinTwin is a financial technology application designed to function as a "digital financial twin."
 It enables users to manage personal finances, and receive personalized wealth management strategies through intelligent, agentic architectures.

 ## Core Features
 *   **Intelligent Onboarding:** A dynamic, multi-step wizard designed to systematically gather and analyze user financial profiles and risk tolerance.